TheDev024/bulls-and-cows/README.md

-# bulls-and-cows
+# Bulls and Cows
-Classic code breaking game: "Bulls and cows"
+Classic code breaking game: "Bulls and Cows"